nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Step 4.** A success message with the new patient details will be appended with the `AddPatientCommand#MESSAGE_SUCCESS` constant.
 A new `CommandResult` will be returned with the message.

-The sequence diagram for `AddPatientCommand` can be found below.
+The sequence diagram for a successful execution of `AddPatientCommand` can be found below.

   <p align="center">
       <img src="images/dg/AddPatientSequenceDiagram.png">